 History of the USS Richmond K. Turner (DLG-20/CG-20)

-Once it was commissioned for the US Navy service with Captain Douglas C. Plate in command, the ship left for San Diego where it remained stationed for several months before sailing for the Western Pacific to serve as a missile support ship as part of the Task Force 77.
+Once it was commissioned for the US Navy service with Captain Douglas C. Plate in command, the ship left for San Diego, where it remained stationed for several months before sailing for the Western Pacific to serve as a missile support ship as part of the Task Force 77.

-The Richmond K. Turner departed the South China Sea in September 1965 to join the Search and Rescue Destroyer Unit and operated out of Tonkin Gulf before returning on the West Coast several times during the next 3 years, having successfully completed several missions in which eight aviators were rescued.
-On its third tour, the ship sailed for Vietnam in June 1968 where it assisted the ships in the Asian waters for several months.
-After taking on the duties of an anti-submarine warfare school ship and extensive training, the USS Richmond K. Turner was deployed for the fourth time in the West Pacific where it operated out of the Sea of Japan and off the coast of Vietnam until July 1970 before returning to San Diego via Guam and Pearl Harbor.
+The Richmond K. Turner departed the South China Sea in September 1965 to join the Search and Rescue Destroyer Unit and operated out of Tonkin Gulf before returning to the West Coast several times during the next 3 years, having successfully completed several missions in which eight aviators were rescued.
+On its third tour, the ship sailed for Vietnam in June 1968, where it assisted the ships in Asian waters for several months.
+After taking on the duties of an anti-submarine warfare school ship and extensive training, the USS Richmond K. Turner was deployed for the fourth time in the West Pacific, where it operated out of the Sea of Japan and off the coast of Vietnam until July 1970 before returning to San Diego via Guam and Pearl Harbor.

-After being docked for one year at Bath Iron Works shipyard decommissioned, the ship spent its next 7 months in extensive training, exercises, and trials off the East Coast and had its homeport moved to Norfolk where it had another long period of inactivity before its re-designation as CG-20 in July 1975 and overhaul at the Charleston Naval Shipyard.
-After several surveillance missions in the West Indies and the West Coast of Nicaragua, the vessel engaged in fleet and independent operations making many port visits all over South European countries.
-The USS Richmond K. Turner was the selected ship to represent the United States in Saint Tropez celebrating the 35th Anniversary of the Allied Landings in southern France.
+After being docked for one year at Bath Iron Works shipyard decommissioned, the ship spent its next 7 months in extensive training, exercises, and trials off the East Coast and had its homeport moved to Norfolk, where it had another long period of inactivity before its re-designation as CG-20 in July 1975 and overhaul at the Charleston Naval Shipyard.
+After several surveillance missions in the West Indies and the West Coast of Nicaragua, the vessel engaged in the fleet and independent operations making many port visits all over South European countries.
+The USS Richmond K. Turner was the selected ship to represent the United States in Saint Tropez, celebrating the 35th Anniversary of the Allied Landings in southern France.
 It was also the first deployed US Navy ship to successfully launch a Harpoon missile.
 This happened in the Gulf of Sidra in July 1986, hitting and destroying the target from a distance of 78 miles.
 In the early-mid 1980s, the vessel experienced 6 total, highly successful deployments in the Mediterranean Sea as part of the US Sixth Fleet and disabled a Libyan patrol boat with a Harpoon missile, having been awarded two prestigious military awards for its service during these missions.

 The Richmond K. Turner was finally decommissioned in April 1995 after 32 years in the Navy's service and sunk as target practice off Puerto Rico.